robhinds/food-science-site/recipes/_posts/2021-10-13-bbq-rack-lamb.md

     - Once the lamb hits the internal temperature, take it off the grill and crank up the heat - open all the vents and get the coals nice and hot.
     - Using a tool (and being careful not to burn yourself), gently rake the coals to knock any excess ash off.
     - Place the rack of lamb fat side down in the hot coals, it will very quickly start to sear, monitor it closely, checking and turning if necessary every few seconds
+    - If you don't feel comfortable putting the meat direct into live coals, or don't have that available the sear can be done in a hot, heavy bottom frying pan (a cast iron skillet a good option if you have one) - even if not using the live fire, its important to still sear the lamb to properly render the fat so its nicely crisp on the outside and not chewy.
     - Once seared all over, remove, slice and serve!
 ---
 _(dirty cooked salt-marsh lamb, on a bed of minted broccoli and pea puree served with crushed garlic baby gem potatoes)_